 Once again this is a subject I've posted about before, but I feel is important enough to be worth repeating on my blog.

-One of the big advantages of Savage Worlds in terms of preparation time is that it's very easy to make up generic NPCs on-the-fly - for complex monsters I still prefer to have a proper statblock, but simple NPCs such as shopkeepers, thieves, town guards, etc, don't usually needed to be written down.
+One of the big advantages of Savage Worlds in terms of preparation time is that it's very easy to make up generic NPCs on-the-fly - for complex monsters I still prefer to have a proper statblock, but simple NPCs such as shopkeepers, thieves, town guards, etc, don't usually need to be written down.
 Instead, I mentally put them into one of three categories and make up their stats in my head when needed:

 This approach makes it very easy to think up an NPC Extra on the fly.
 All I need to remember is something like "basic blacksmith" or "experienced ranger", and that gives me enough information to mentally calculate the stats.
 I can also use the same approach for unimportant NPCs when writing down notes for an adventure, on the off-chance that I do later need some stats for a particular NPC.

 These have d6 in all attributes, and d6 in all skills appropriate to their concept.
 If you're unsure whether or not a particular skill is important, leave it at d4.
 You can also lower one or two attributes to d4 if you wish, if they're the sort of thing at which the character concept is typically bad.

 Example: A basic thug might have Smarts d4, while a basic priest might have Strength d4, but they'd both have all other attributes at d6.
 The thug would also have Fighting d6 and Stealth d4 or d6, while the priest would have Faith d6 and Knowledge (Religion) d6, but the priest's Fighting would be either d4 or unskilled.